kevinslin/seed-xkcd/vault/xkcd.all-you-can-eat.md

   license: Creative Commons 2.5
 ---
 ![After my absent-mindedness resulted in a bad posterboard-related stomachache, I learned to do the sign-making place last.](https://imgs.xkcd.com/comics/all_you_can_eat.png)
+> "All You Can Eat", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript